nus-cs2103-AY2021S2/ip/docs/README.md

 ### Usage

 ### `save` - key in `save`

-Saves all the data and exits duke
+Saves all the data entered so far

 Example of usage: